List of pilot training institutes in India: Army Aviation Corps

 Army Aviation Corps is the aviation branch of the Indian Army.
 Their inventory consists of helicopters.

 Indian Air Force

 Training Command is responsible for training Indian Air Force officers who are trained at Flying Training Establishments (FTE).
-Officers undergo basic Stage-I training at the Air Force Academy and after trifurcating them into Fighter, Transport, and Helicopter streams, they are send to the respective FTEs for Stage-II (advanced) and Stage-III (specialization) training.
+Officers undergo basic Stage-I training at the Air Force Academy and after trifurcating them into Fighter, Transport, and Helicopter streams, they are sent to the respective FTEs for Stage-II (advanced) and Stage-III (specialization) training.

 Indian Naval Air Arm

 Indian Naval Air Arm is the naval aviation branch of the Indian Navy.
 Officers undergo a mandatory Naval Orientation Course at the Indian Naval Academy and take a pre-flying training at School for Naval Airmen and are send to either Air Force Academy or Indira Gandhi Rashtriya Uran Akademi for ab-initio flying training.
 On completion, they are trifurcated into Fighter, Fixed wing, and Rotary wing streams and send to respective training stations for advanced training and specialization.